ocaml/RFCs/rfcs/modular_io.md

 are not compatible with the standard ones.
 That's a missed opportunity for code reuse and composability.

+## Proof of concept

+A proof of concept is being developped at https://github.com/c-cube/poc-modular-io .

+It features the improved interface from below, extensible `In.t` and `Out.t` types, and a bunch of combinators written against the *public* interface, including `read_line`, http1.1 chunked encoding, char-by-char mapping, etc.

 ## Extensibility

 The current types are implemented in C and are opaque.
 I propose that it be changed for: